Policy and Procedure Name:

 employer cannot be identified after a thorough investigation; or

-BWC will not dismiss an initial claim application if the appeal period
+will not dismiss an initial claim application if the appeal period has expired.

-has expired.
-Requests to dismiss after the appeal period has expired must be
+Requests to dismiss after the appeal period has expired must be referred to the

 updating claim notes, unless a party re-files the claim application.

-The dismissal and subsequent re-filing of a claim application will not
+dismissal and subsequent re-filing of a claim application will not change the

-It is the policy of BWC to reconsider a previously denied claim if the
+is the policy of BWC to reconsider a previously denied claim if the original

-original claim was denied due to a lack of specific information that was
+claim was denied due to a lack of specific information that was requested, but

-BWC will only reconsider the claim if the missing information has been
+will only reconsider the claim if the missing information has been submitted

-submitted with the IW’s intent, in writing, for BWC to reconsider the claim
+with the IW’s intent, in writing, for BWC to reconsider the claim within the

 Claim File Documentation and Altered Documents policy and procedure for